jackyzha0/quartz/content/notes/blockchain-bursary.md

 - confirm understanding of permissioned vs permissionless blockchain
 - My understanding of the issue is that permissioned blockchains have no incentives for participant to validate transactions.
 So I am trying to create a permissioned blockchain with these incentives
 - who are the nodes in a closed blockchain,
+- why do closed blockchains need POW/POS are we assuming there are malicious nodes in a closed blockchain?
+- are we looking for something like a closed blockchain for tracking a parcel where we can authorise random people to join the blockchain and validate transactions without rewarding them with a cryptocurrency.
+-

 # Notes
 - [412-lectures](notes/412-lectures.md)